 One Principle Worth Keeping

 Infrared sauna benefits are cumulative and dose-dependent.
-A lower-cost unit used four times a week consistently will produce better results than a premium unit used twice a month.
+A mid-range unit used four times a week consistently will outperform a premium unit used twice a month.
 Buy the best unit you’ll actually use regularly — not the best unit on the list.

 Final Verdict